rganes5/Microservices-Redis-Go-CleanArch/README.md

 ### Description

 Microservice 1 is responsible for handling CRUD (Create, Read, Update, Delete) operations for users and implementing caching using Redis.
 It adheres to Clean Architecture principles, utilizes GRPC for communication, and uses Swagger for API documentation.

-### Additional Features and Libraries

-- GORM: Utilized for ORM-based database interactions, enhancing the modularity of database code.
-- Viper: Used for environment variable loading and configuration management, enhancing flexibility.
-- Clean Code Architecture: Implemented to achieve separation of concerns and maintainability.
-- Loose Coupling: Designed for independent development, testing, and deployment of microservices.
-- Swagger: Used for API documentation, providing an interactive interface for users and developers.

 ## Microservice 2: Parallel Methods